rossanag/webpack-react-app/README.md

  ```
 You can put a minimal options into devServer module tag.

-11- Install Typescript and the types for React ``` npm install --save-dev typescript @types/react @types/react-dom ``` and create a tsconfig.json and add the configuration
+11- Install Typescript and the types for React ``` npm install --save-dev typescript @types/react @types/react-dom ``` and create a tsconfig.json and add the configuration.
+To avoid the need to import React, you need to put the following jsx tag ``` "jsx": "react-jsx" ```
+Under the hood it injects `import _jsx`, [here is the explanation](https://www.typescriptlang.org/docs/handbook/jsx.html)

 12- Let's install the mini-css-extract-plugin, it splits the styles into separate .css files, it allows to load the styles asynchrounosly and on demand.
 It is convienient for production, in the case of development, use style-css.